M.A. Sociology, Washington State University, 2016

 Environmental and Political Sociology, Environmental Justice, Sociology of Knowledge/Science, Gender and Environment, Social Movements, Critical Animal Studies

 The dissertation project I’m working on looks at the social production of interdisciplinary, collaborative efforts to support biodiversity in the context of global climate change.
-I use interviews and participant observation to investigate a special case in northwest Washington.
+I use qualitative methods to investigate a case in northwest Washington.

 My master’s research was a qualitative comparative analysis of media and policy documents related to sea level rise for two cities in western Washington.
 The work investigated the relationships between economic factors, localized oceanic spatial meanings, and municipal sea level rise adaptation strategies.